DevCycleHQ-Labs/example-react-javascript/README.md

 An example app built using [Create React App](https://github.com/facebook/create-react-app) and the [DevCycle React SDK](https://docs.devcycle.com/sdk/client-side-sdks/react/)

-## Running the example
+## Getting Started

 * Run `yarn install` in the project directory to install dependencies
 * Create a `.env` file and set `REACT_APP_DEVCYCLE_CLIENT_SDK_KEY` to the SDK Key for your environment.\
 You can find this under [Settings > Environments](https://app.devcycle.com/r/environments) on the DevCycle dashboard.
+[Learn more about environments](https://docs.devcycle.com/essentials/environments).
-* Create a new feature on the dashboard with a string variable named `greeting` and a boolean variable named `spin-logo`
+* [Create a new feature](https://docs.devcycle.com/introduction/quickstart#2-create-a-feature) on the dashboard with a string variable named `greeting` and a boolean variable named `spin-logo`
 * If you added user targeting to your feature, update the user object `App.js` based on your targeting rules.

 ### `yarn start`